equinusocio/xiti-starter/README.md

 ### Running the local development mode

-This command will run `elventy` and the `snowpack` with auto reload.
+This command will run `eleventy` and the `snowpack` with auto reload.

 ```bash
 yarn start